Vipilli25/DSPD-sem4-HWA-1/README.md

       bogie/seat numbers should be as close to each other.

 2. delete
    a.
-Deletes an element if the passenger cancels the reservation..
+Deletes an element if the passenger cancels the reservation.

    b.
 I/p parameters: deleting all records of that particular passenger id.

    c.
 O/p: If node gets deleted print Reservation cancelled successfully or if it gets
       failed then print Reservation Cancellation failed.

 3. getListDestination
    a.
-Get the list of passengers having the same destination station and same train id
+Get the list of passengers having the same destination station and same train id.

 4. SortByTravelDate
    a.
 Input – Passenger id